telerik/blazor-docs/getting-started/vs-integration/convert-project-wizard.md

 * The components have no styling
 * There are JavaScript errors that Telerik objects cannot be found

 The most common reason for this problem is a mismatch between the installed version and the actual license that you have.
-For example, the wizard did not properly detect it, or there is only a Trial version installed, but already have a license, but simply never installed the new version.
+For example, the wizard did not properly detect it, or there is only a Trial version installed, but you already have a commercial license, yet you never installed the commercial version.

 At its root, the problem stems from wrong paths to the needed web assets and you can easily fix it by opening your index file (`wwwroot/index.html` for a WebAssembly app, and `Pages/_Host.cshtml` for a server-side Blazor app) - the wizard has left comments in the `<head>` near the Telerik assets that show the correct paths for a trial and commercial license.